CTIC Stock Forecast: All the More Reason to Consider CTI BioPharma Corp. (CTIC) Now

 Sponsored

-The stock witnessed a 3.18% loss in the last 1 month and extending the period to 3 months gives it a -14.17%, and is -4.67% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.79% over the week and 6.27% over the month.
+The stock witnessed a -3.35% gain in the last 1 month and extending the period to 3 months gives it a -15.30%, and is -8.51% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.07% over the week and 5.55% over the month.

 CTI BioPharma Corp.
 (CTIC) Analyst Forecasts